Skip to Content

 • tip 3

 Baking the chicken-Alfredo casserole allows the flavors to meld as the cheese melts.
-For an even more authentic Alfredo taste, add 1/3 cup shredded Parmesan cheese with the mozzarella.
+For an even more authentic Alfredo flavor, add 1/3 cup shredded Parmesan cheese with the mozzarella.

 • tip 4